OzmoOzmo/CastleAritechArduinoRKP/HowTo/Readme.txt

 1. Straight connect TX of Arduino and RX of the Alarm panel - and use a Diode and connect the RX of Arduino to TX of the Alarm panel

-2. Do it using a two transistor interface board - connects to 12v ABCD keypad socket
+2. Connect using a two transistor interface board - connects to 12v ABCD keypad socket

-3. Do it propperly using a 4 transistor board which completly isolates the arduino when not needed (emulates the original keypad hardware more closely)